kswedberg/grunt-version/README.md

 Type: `String`
 Default value: `''`

-A string a prefix for the prerelease version (e.g., `'dev'`,`'alpha'`,`'beta'`).
+A string value representing a prefix for the prerelease version (e.g., `'dev'`,`'alpha'`,`'beta'`).
 Setting this value to `dev` would prerelease-increment a version of 1.2.3 to 1.2.3-dev.0 instead of 1.2.3-0.

+#### options.encoding
+Type: `String`
+Default value: `'utf8'`

+A string value representing the encoding to be used for reading and writing file contents.

 ### Usage Examples